abhijato-c/Jimbo/readme.md

 ### Setting up the Lichess Bot

+The code and files required for the Lichess bot is present in the `Lichess Bot` directory.
+Instructions here are in reference to that.

 1. Ensure you have python installed.
 2. Download the packages in `requirements.txt`
 3. Make a new Lichess account and create an API token with all 'Bot' permissions.
 This token will be pasted in the `token.txt` file.
 For help, just look up how to make a lichess bot account.
 There is already extensive documentation on that.
-4. Create a file named `token.txt` in the root directory.
+4. Create a file named `token.txt` in the directory.
 5. Paste your Lichess API token into `token.txt`.
 7. Place your engine and opening book in the same directory as the script, and ensure they are named `Engine` and `OpeningBook.bin` respectively.
 You can get the opening book from this repo, and just download a suitable binary and remane it to `Engine`.
 You can change these names inside the script, if you wish to.
 6. Run the bot script: